camb416/pudt-3200/README.md

 11. What do you wish you knew how to code or build?
 12. Who do you look up to creatively or technically?

+Grading:

+Completeness: 0-100

+## Assignment Two: Innovation Presentation

+In this group assignment, you will prepare a 15-20 minute presentation for the class on an innovation in computing that has been instrumental in the computing devices we use to consume and create media.
+The topics will be pre-selected and delivered to each group by the instructor.

+Each assignment should include the following:

+- Introduction
+	- Tell us what we're going to talk about
+- Context
+	- What year or years were these innovations released privately or publicly?
+	- What did people do before these innovations?
+	- Describe qualitatively preceding technologies if applicable
+- Cast of character(s)
+	- Is there a single person or company credited with the innovation?
+	- Anecdotes about the inception of the idea, failed attempts, personal conflict.
+Craft a narrative
+- Change
+	- What happened when this thing was released?
+Was it a big splash immediately?
+How long to catch on?
+	- Were early iterations different from what we have today?
+- Conclusion
+	- A quick sentence to wrap it up nicely

+### Schedule

+Feb 1, 2017: Form groups of two, receive innovation topic, work in class

+Feb 8, 2017: Present in class

-## Assignment Two: In Person Collection Visualization
+## Assignment Three: In Person Collection Visualization

+In this assignment, students will visit a museum and document their visit in an infographic.
+Thorough documentation of the visit should be undertaken either through manual note-taking or data collected from devices, software and/or services you already use (ie. screenshots of directions, social media posts).
+Use this documentation as well as found items and ephemera to create a visual, static, non-interactive representation of both the museum and your visit.

-Submission One: Submit Museum Choice to Visit
+### Submission One: Submit Museum Choice to Visit.
 	- Each member of the class must announce their choice of museum, and have museum approved by instructor.
 	- Each member of class will have to pick a different institution.
-	- Then visit it (after approved by instructor)
+	- Visit it (after approved by instructor)

-Submission Two: Documentation of Visit
-	- Your name, "IN PERSON MATERIALS", Date and time of visit ARRIVAL, and DEPARTURE
-	- Photos
-	  - At least one photo of you pointing to something of interest
-	  - A photo of the entrance or whole building (or as much of it as you can fit in a pic)
-	  - A representative photo of your selected collection, gallery or exhibition.
-	  - A photo or series of photos of the object you selected from that collection.
-	- Receipts or tickets stubs, stickers
-	- Any collected ephemera you can (exhibition pamphlets or (free) catalogs... you don't need to buy catalogs!)
-	- Any recorded notes on visit

-Submission Three: Design a static infographic of your visit
+### Part Two: Design a static infographic of your visit
-	- Do not display the name of the institution on your infographic
+	- Do not display the name of the institution on your infographic.
 	- NO INTERACTIVITY or CODE
 	- NO MOTION or ANIMATION
+	- You can draw your visualization by hand or by computer, but you should not copy/paste any maps from online.
 	- no restrictions on size, color
 	- Your visualization should communicate:
 	  1) The entire institution in some way (ie. the entire building or buildings).